• Health & Wellness

 For most healthy adults, experts recommend moderate aerobic activity, such as brisk walking, for at least 150 minutes a week or vigorous aerobic activity, such as jogging, for at least 75 minutes a week.
 Strength training is recommended at least twice a week.
 If you want to lose weight or meet specific fitness goals, you might need to exercise more.

-All this may seem rather daunting as you look ahead.
-But keep in mind that these positive lifestyle changes can reap many health rewards as you get older.
-Staying at a healthy weight lowers your risk for a variety of health concerns, including high blood pressure; heart disease; Type 2 diabetes; and certain kinds of cancer, such as breast, endometrial and colon cancer.
+Though things may seem a bit overwhelming as you move into this new stage of life, keep in mind that positive lifestyle changes can reap many health rewards as you get older.
+Staying at a healthy weight lowers your risk for a variety of health concerns, including high blood pressure; heart disease; Type 2 diabetes; and certain kinds of cancer, such as breast, endometrial and colon cancers.
 In addition, avoiding excess weight as you age can make it easier to stay active over time.
-And, in the long run, that can help you look and feel better.
+And that can help you look and feel better in the long run.

 If you have questions about menopause symptoms or changes you experience in perimenopause, talk with your health care provider.
-Treatment is available to ease symptoms and make this significant life transition easier to manage. — Dr. Ekta Kapoor, Women’s Health Clinic, Mayo Clinic, Rochester, Minnesota
+You also can seek out a women's health specialist who can offer details about possible treatments that may ease symptoms and make this significant life transition easier to manage. — Dr. Jacqueline Thielen, Women's Health Clinic, Mayo Clinic, Jacksonville, Florida

 Related Articles